Balancing Skills and Values When Hiring Talent

 by Nicole Degi

 When recruiting for talent, why does culture fit matter?
 Aligning talent with the perfect skillset is one critical piece in hiring the right talent but also aligning a candidate’s values, beliefs, and behaviors to the core values of the organization is important for long-term success.
 Striking the balance can reduce turnover rates, increase engagement and productivity, and maintain team cohesion.
-Culture fit is more than just having a good relationship with colleagues, it is about sharing a vision and working towards common goals.
+Cultural fit is more than just having a good relationship with colleagues, it is about sharing a vision and working towards common goals.

 Below are tips for balancing skills and values when hiring talent: